-I believe it is a combination of two things that makes this book unforgettable: the fact that it’s written from Kristina’s perspective, and that it’s written in verse.
+It is a combination of two things that make this book unforgettable: the fact that it’s written from Kristina’s perspective, and that it’s written in verse.
 Any teenager can relate to Kristina; in high school, I was the furthest thing from what she turns into, but I could relate to her.
 Kristina’s insecurities and pressures, though wildly disproportionate to mine, were still relatable insecurities and pressures.
 Kristina wants to fit in and be loved.
-What about that isn’t average?
+What about that is difficult to grasp?

 Hopkins’ style of writing is conducive to attracting readers who aren’t “readers.”
 The content is also so widely understood that this fiction/non-fiction has encouraged millions of people worldwide to pick up the book.

 It is a story that almost anyone can understand: the plain, straight-A girl meets a boy who’s trouble.
 He pays her attention, tells her she’s beautiful, tells her he loves her, and then applies pressure.
 It’s just a couple weeks of summer vacation… what could a few lines hurt?

 Kristina falls victim to her insecurities when Adam comes into the picture.
 He promises her a life she hasn’t otherwise seen; promises to show her the other side of the way people live.
 She falls victim to him.
 I never thought I’d be able to understand a straight-A student falling this far from grace, but when I read Kristina’s story, it suddenly clicked.
 And that is terrifying in itself.